 The Council, in October 2017, issued amendments to IAS 28 "Investments in Associates and Joint Ventures".
 With this amendment, the Council clarified that the exemption in IFRS 9 is only applicable to participations that are accounted for using the equity method.
 Entities should apply IFRS 9 to other interests in associates and joint ventures, including long-term interests to which the equity method does not apply and which are, in essence, part of the net investment in these associates and joint ventures.

 The amendment is effective for annual periods beginning on or after 1 January 2019.
-The amendment is not expected to have a material impact on the Company's and the Group's financial statements.

 IAS 19 (Amendment) "Employee Benefits" - Amendment, Curtailment or Settlement of the Benefit Scheme.